Exhibition

 © Photograph: Javier Callejas

 Architecture has long been a driving force for innovation and growth and has become the materialization of global capital.
-Around the world, the construction industry exploits natural resources and labor.
-At the same time, many people can no longer afford their homes, which become tools of finance and products for investment.
-How could building become so destructive for humans and nature and what can architects do to counter this?
-The work of the architect Anupama Kundoo is an example of doing architecture differently.
-Her work resists the normative standards of industrialized resource regimes and technologies just as much as binary norms of beauty that require architects to be either innovative or traditional, either ecological or industrial.
+The insatiable appetite of capital is forcing architecture into a regime of “never enough.”
+Natural resources and labor are being exploited by the construction industry worldwide.
+At the same time, many people can no longer afford their homes, which have turned into investment products.
+How did construction become so destructive to people and nature, and what can architects do to counteract this?
+Indian-born architect Anupama Kundoo’s oeuvre exemplifies a different kind of architecture.
+Her work defies the logic of capital and the normative standards of the building industry, as well as binary norms of beauty that require architecture to be either innovative or traditional, either ecological or wasteful.

-Anupama Kundoo grew up in Mumbai, where she studied architecture in the mid-1980s.
-She moved to the experimental town of Auroville in southern India in 1990, where she set up her office, Anupama Kundoo Architects, at the age of twenty-three.
-She has been teaching at prestigious universities worldwide, has exhibited her work several times at the Venice Biennale of Architecture, and has received numerous awards.
-She is currently operating offices in Berlin, Germany, Mumbai and Puducherry, India, but the vast majority of her built work can be found in Auroville and Puducherry, India.
+Anupama Kundoo grew up in Mumbai, where she studied architecture in the late 1980s.
+In 1989, as globalized urbanization took command of India, she moved to the experimental town of Auroville in South India, where, at the age of twenty-three, she established her office, Anupama Kundoo Architects.
+She has taught at prestigious universities around the world, exhibited several times at the Venice Biennale of Architecture, and operates offices in Berlin, Mumbai, and Puducherry, but the vast majority of her architectural work can be found in Auroville and Puducherry.

-In Anupama Kundoo’s buildings, wealth does not lie in expensive materials and perfected industrial products, but from the innovative use of materials and techniques that are locally available in abundance.
-She accomplishes this through the combination of high tech and low tech, the further development of traditional building techniques, inventive lightweight construction, and regional material cycles.
-Her projects are built knowledge for a new relationship between time, money, and material—both for regions in which there is an urgent need for cost-effective and sustainable construction to ensure basic supplies, and for regions where the focus is on tasks such as conversion and repair.
+In Anupama Kundoo’s projects, wealth does not lie in precious materials and perfected industrial products, but in the innovative use of materials and techniques that are locally abundant.
+She accomplishes this through the combination of high-tech and low-tech, the further development of traditional building techniques, inventive lightweight construction methods, and regional material cycles.
+Her projects are built knowledge for a new relationship between time, money, and materials.
 The exhibition enables Kundoo’s lively architecture to be experienced sensually and is a call for doing architecture otherwise.

 Curators: Angelika Fitz, Elke Krasny